Stellantis/api-standards/api-style-guide.md

 When the dataset is too large, well designed APIs divide the data set into smaller chunks, which helps in improving the performance and makes it easy for the consumer to handle the response.
 While there exist several pagination techniques, all APIs MUST use either of the two techniques presented below.

-### Offset/Limit pagination
+### Offsets pagination

+Using offsets to paginate data is one of the most widely used techniques for pagination.
 This technique SHALL be used by default.
 API consumers simply need to specify :
 * An `offset` (or `page`): the start position of the concerned list of data
 * A `limit` : the number of items to be retrieved.
 Note that a default limit MUST be set.